jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl_intro/d3.png" style="border:none;">
 </div>

 Which model is correct?
 The answer is "don't know".
 Some people may think the first one is simplier and simple explanation deserves more credits.
 But if you show it to a stock broker, they will say the second curve is more real if it is the market closing price of a stock.

-The question we like to ask is whether our model is too **overfit** that it makes bad prediction because
+The question that interest us is whether our model is too "custom taylor" for the sample data that make bad prediction.
+The second curve fit the sample data100% but will make some wrong predictions if the true model is a straight line.
-* it starts model the noise and we do not have enough data to cancel the noise with each othe, or.
-* the training set does not cover the same right spectrum of data that we want to predict.

 #### Validation
 **Machine learning is about making prediction.** A model that have 100% accuracy in training can be a bad model in making prediction.
 For that, we often split our testing data into 3 parts.
 Sometimes 80% for training to build models.
 Run 10% on a validation data set to pick which model has the best accuracy, or use this to find what set of hyper parameters, like learning rate, that yield to the best result.
 As a warning, you can always hand pick data to justify your theory.
 Hence, we have another 10% of testing for a final insanity check.
 Note that the testing data is for one last checking but not for model selection.
 If your testing result is dramatically difference, you may need to randomize your sample more or to collect more data.
 Sometime you may make mistakes during the validation.

 #### Visualization
 We can train a model to create a boundary to separate the blue dots from the white dots below.
-In the circled area, if we miss the 2 left white dots sample in our training, a complex model may create a sharp boundary.
+In the circled area, if we miss the 2 left white dots sample in our training, a complex model may create an un-necessary odd shape boundary.
+A less complex model may create a smoother boundary that include those 2 white dots that make better predictions.
 <div class="imgcap">
 <img src="/assets/dl_intro/of.png" style="border:none;">
 </div>